chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] feat: populate with argument names that exist in the current scope
 - [ ] fix: cancel introduce type rename dialog still keeps it
 - [ ] feat: Convert dict with default to try/except case
-- [ ] fix: do not offer introduce type on import statement (constant,eg)
 - [ ] fix: populate arguments creates extra spaces when used on decorator
 - [ ] fix: introduce type fails for `MY_CONSTANT: Final[str] = "VALUE"`
 - [ ] feat: Copy names of failed tests